phengao/hello-world/docs/BoAT_User_Guide_en.md

       [1] ETHEREUM
       [a] QUORUM
    ```
    According to your needs, select one or more blockchain numbers to enable the corresponding blockchain protocols.
 The blockchain protocols that are not selected will be disabled.
 The above prompt provides an example of selecting a blockchain.
-When entering "1a", it means choosing to enable the "ETHEREUM" and "QUORUM" blockchains, and the remaining blockchains will be disabled, see [Building Compilation Directory](#Building-Compilation-Directory) for details.
+When entering "1a", it means choosing to enable the "ETHEREUM" and "QUORUM" blockchains, and the remaining blockchains will be disabled, see [Building Compilation Directory]Building-Compilation-Directory) for details.

 - Adjusting Log Printing Level
 According to your needs, adjust the value of `BOAT_LOG_LEVEL` in the path `<BoAT-ProjectTemplate>/BoAT-SupportLayer/platform/<platform_name>/src/log/boatlog.h` to adjust the log printing level.